 How To Measure Your Event’s ROI

-Another industry study revealed chief marketing officers spend 24% of their total annual budgets on live events to connect with customers, educate attendees, and generate new leads.
-Yet, three out of five marketers don’t use tools to measure event ROI, and most companies plan and execute events without specific business objectives.
+A industry study revealed chief marketing officers spend 24% of their total annual marketing budgets on live events to connect with customers, educate attendees, and generate new leads.
+Yet, three out of five marketers don’t use tools to measure event ROI, and most companies plan and execute corporate events without specific business objectives.

-Engagement marketing professionals who are serious about generating high ROI from their marketing efforts need to know which KPIs to track to evaluate the effectiveness of an event and which tool to use for this.
+Engagement marketing professionals who are serious about generating high ROI from their marketing efforts need to know which KPIs to track and tools to use to evaluate event effectiveness.

-Although there are plenty of KPIs you can measure, you should focus only on the ones that relate to your original goals.
+Although there are plenty of KPIs to measure, you should focus only on the ones that relate to your original goals.

-Here are some KPIs to keep an eye on, depending on your goals:
+Here are some KPIs to keep an eye on:

 - Number of active community members